- Testing Services

 This test determines the presence of seeds other than the crop seed in a subsample of approx. 25,000 seeds.
 This is similar to the crop and weed exam in the AOSA system.
-All seeds found are listed by number in descending order.
+All seeds found are listed by number in alphabetical order.
 Also known as an "Other Seeds by Number" test.

 This describes the quantity and species search parameters for the OSD.